ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ---
 layout: post
 title: Efficiently Securing Web Applications Against Denial-of-Service Attacks
-excerpt: How to improve the security of your customer-facing APIs and prevent malicious users from crashing your system with multiple requests.
+excerpt: Learn strategies to improve the security of your customer-facing APIs and protect against Denial-of-Service attacks.
+These steps not only safeguard your system from malicious traffic but also support scalability to handle large amount of users.
 ---

 Security is a large topic.
 This post is aimed at __developers__ and focuses on the security of customer-facing APIs.
 This post gives tips on how to prevent malicious users from crashing the system by sending multiple requests (denial-of-service attack).
 Executing this kind of attack is easy and can be done by almost anyone.